The Future Scholar Awards aims to encourage the recognition and reward of high performing 14-year-old pupils.

 outreach activities, programmes for schools, and other opportunities for pupils.
 Some of these include, for example;

-Schools can of course explore all of these opportunities in addition to the Dux Award – further information is available on the participating universities’ own websites.
+Schools can of course explore all of these opportunities in addition to the Future Scholar Award – further information is available on the participating universities’ own websites.

 Further information for schools is available on the registration area - a link is provided on this page.